 Now that I’ve begun bike-packing–which is just another name for light-weight off-road touring on a mountain-bike–I’ve realised just how much–and how little-gear I really need to carry with me.
 I am curious to see if on my next cycle-touring trip on Irene, if I’ll even need all the space those giant Arkel bags provide.

 Shirin is a 2009 carbon-fibre Cervélo “S2” and she’s fast as hell.
-Mostly stock, she is spec’d with a full Shimano Ultegra 6700 drivetrain, although, after running a Shimano Dura Ace 7800 (42/53t) crankset, that was swapped out in the spring of 2014 for an Ultegra 6800 compact 52/36t which I enjoy much more, especially in the mountains.
-The lower gearing is much easier on my lower back.
+Mostly stock, she is spec’d with a full Shimano Ultegra 6700 2×10 drivetrain except for the Ultegra 6800 mid-compact 52/36t crankset.
 Wheels are Bontrager Aeolus ACC’s with Continental GP4000 rubber and titanium Bontrager q/r levers.
 Handlebars are carbon 3T and the saddle is a Specialized Toupe RBX.
 There also a few little goodies here and there, like the custom-made head-set top-cap; a gift from my pal, DBT.
 Thanks bro.

 When looking for a woman’s name for this bicycle, one that started with the letter S, I went to my mum for input.
 She told me of the time she worked at the Iranian embassy in England in the late 1960’s.
 Posted there at the time was a diplomat named Shirin; a very passionate, intelligent woman who was a lot more than simply a token female appointment.
 Shirin not only means “sweet” in Farsi but the name comes from an ancient Persian queen who did much for the oppressed and marginalized minorities of her time.
 What’s more, I purchased this bike while working at Neworld Cycle, owned by brothers who hail from Iran[aka Persia] Yup, Shirin it would be!

-Over the past year, Shirin has developed play between the seat-post and the seat-tube.
-Enough that the seat-post basically rocks back and forth at the collar, making ugly noises.
-I use carbon-prep, I’ve changed out the seat collar, but it continues to get worse.
-Cervélo are excellent about their warranty and stand behind their products, so, Shirin is being sent back to be replaced.
-While Shirin and I have ridden many wonderful miles together, an era is coming to a close.
-That said, another will soon begin.
+Last year, Shirin developed play between the seat-post and the seat-tube, enough that the seat-post basically rocks back and forth at the collar, making ugly noises.
+I use carbon-prep, I’ve changed out the seat collar, but it continued to get worse.
+Cervélo are excellent about their warranty and stand behind their products so Shirin was replaced with a brand-new out of the box 2013 S2(the last year of that frame model) frame-set.